Fire service awards

 This medal is awarded on behalf of the Governor General of Canada to firefighters who have shown exemplary service through good conduct, industry, and efficiency.

 - Have completed 20 years of service, 10 years of which have been served in the performance of duties involving potential risks

 - Were employed on or after August 29, 1985

 - Fire Marshals offices

 Visit the Fire Services Exemplary Medal program page for program details and information on how to make a nomination.

 Fire chiefs must be nominated by the person they report to, such as the mayor or chief administrative officer of their jurisdiction.
 Self-nominations aren’t accepted.

 B.C.
 Long Service Medal

-This medal is awarded to those who have at least 25 years of paid or volunteer fire service, to recognize their dedication and long service.
+This medal is awarded to those who have at least 25 years of paid or volunteer fire service in a community/structure fire department, to recognize their dedication and long service.